shanu17mathai/X-tab-Tritium/README.md

 # X-tab-Tritium

-Default files of X-tab Tritium
+X-tab Tritium is an opensource OS.
+And the source files are available here, on Github.